1. What is a management plan?

 Prior to construction of any facilities, additional processes such as Environmental Reviews, Historic Resources Impact Assessments, First Nations and public consultation may be required.

-The Wildland Provincial Park classification does not allow for significant facility and service development, and will provide for low-impact, nature-based recreation.
-Trail development and small, rustic backcountry camping facilities or huts may be considered.
+The wildland provincial park classification does not allow for significant facility and service development, and will provide for low-impact, nature-based recreation.
+Trail development is being considered.
+Alberta Parks is developing a world-class, backcountry hut-to-hut system in Castle Wildland Provincial Park in partnership with the Alpine Club of Canada.

 The Provincial Park will allow for a wider range of facilities and services, including the potential for picnic areas, staging areas, a higher density trail network, and auto-accessible campgrounds.